 Purdue Quality of Work Environment Initiative

-Human Resources has partnered with two Purdue faculty members to launch a long-term initiative with the goal of understanding and improving the quality of the work environment for staff.
-Feedback and participation from staff will be crucial to the success and impact of this project.
+As announced in November 2013, Human Resources has partnered with two Purdue faculty members on a long-term initiative with the goal of understanding and improving the quality of the work environment for the more than 7,000 non-faculty staff members on Purdue's West Lafayette campus.

 The advisory committee for this initiative is being led by Ellen Ernst Kossek, the Basil S. Turner Professor of Management at Krannert and research director at the Butler Center for Leadership Excellence, and Deborah Rupp, the William C. Byham Chair in Industrial/Organizational Psychology.
 Committee members include representatives from APSAC, CSSAC and Human Resources.